 The number of toxic chemicals that contribute to a fatty liver is quite scary.
-But what’s even worse is the toxic chemicals listed above in bold are also endocrine disruptors.
+But what’s even worse is that many of the toxic chemicals listed above are also endocrine disruptors.

 That means these chemicals are indirectly linked to increased liver fat because they directly contribute to diabetes, obesity and metabolic syndrome. which is the well-known cause of the disease.

 The International Diabetes Federation estimates that 20–25% of the world’s adult population have metabolic syndrome, which it defines as: “a cluster of the most dangerous heart attack risk factors: diabetes and prediabetes, abdominal obesity, high cholesterol and high blood pressure”